New Advances in multiple sclerosis (MS) Treatment

 Some patients show a series of relapses and aggravation, which may cause paralysis of limbs and bulbar paralysis, which can lead to difficulty breathing and swallowing; the related pathologic processes remain and the potential motility during a very long period.
 Immunosuppression is the main treatment during the period afterwards, such as corticosteroid, interferon, and cell type inhibitors, which achieve effective medical outcomes to a certain extent.
 However, it is unknown how to stop the course of the disease.

-WSCMC's current research found: the neural stem cells are able to repair damages of the neural myelin and axons while the mesenchymal stem cells are able to adjust the autoimmune status, which can slow down or even halt the progression of the disease while repairing the neural lesions that already exist.
+Wu Medical Center(WMC)'s current research found: the neural stem cells are able to repair damages of the neural myelin and axons while the mesenchymal stem cells are able to adjust the autoimmune status, which can slow down or even halt the progression of the disease while repairing the neural lesions that already exist.
 It is important to emphasize: the biological treatment cannot be the only method used (the cells treatment), otherwise the implantation of cells cannot survive or have normal functions.
 In order to achieve the best outcome, one should combine taking certain amounts of medication and doing physical therapy.

 Related Information: